 The Northeast Montessori Institute conducts the Early Childhood courses on the North Shore of Boston, Massachusetts, on the campus of Gordon College, which is located just north of Boston in the town of Wenham.

 The Institute will conduct the summer phase of the Montessori program in MacDonald Hall, located on campus.
 This facility offers an air-conditioned lecture hall.
-The seminars will also be held at Gordon College, in the Tavilla Conference Center.
-(Note: Changes to on-campus classroom location may occur.)
+The seminars will be held either on the campus of Gordon College or in nearby rental facilities.

 Gordon College is located five miles from the Atlantic Ocean on a picturesque campus.
 This site provides a fresh water swimming pond, jogging and biking trails, and a modern sports facility which houses an Olympic size swimming pool, nautilus and weight room, racquetball courts, a running track, and even a rock climbing wall.
 Adult learners have use of the building for a daily fee.